Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Data-driven iterative regularization methods

-Of course several other variants can be defined. \begin{remark} In this section we have considered iterative methods with learned export operator $\lopo$.
-All presented methods can be motivate to feature priors: In this case we learn a feature operator $\lopo$ first: The \emph{supervised feature} \IRLI is defined as follows
+Of course, several other variants can be defined. \begin{remark} In this section, we have considered iterative methods with the learned export operator $P$.
+All presented methods can be motivated to feature priors: In this case, we learn a feature operator $P$ first: The \emph{supervised feature} \IRLI is defined as follows

-Or the according 2-step algorithm, decomposing the algorithm in a physics modeled and a data driven iteration step:
+Or the according 2-step method, decomposing the method into a physics modeled and a data-driven iteration step:

-Note that $\lopo'[\x]^*:\Z \to \X$ and the data are now $\z^\delta \in \Z$. \end{remark}
+Note that $P'[\x]^*:\Z \to \X$ and the data are now $\z^\delta \in \Z$. \end{remark}

-\begin{remark} In \cite{AspBanOekSch20} we showed that nonlinear learned operators, such as for instance vector valued reproducing kernel Hilbert spaces (vRKHS), are beneficial for convergence of hybrid iterative techniques: The implementation of supervised \IRLI and \IRGN, respectively require learning an operator $\lopo$ from training pairs. \end{remark}
+\begin{remark} In \cite{AspBanOekSch20} we showed that nonlinear learned operators, such as, for instance, vector-valued reproducing kernel Hilbert spaces (vRKHS), are beneficial for convergence of hybrid iterative techniques: The implementation of supervised \IRLI and \IRGN, respectively, requires learning an operator $P$ from training pairs. \end{remark}

+\begin{remark} From a variational perspective, these methods can be interpreted as discretizations of continuous gradient flows associated with coupled data fidelity terms.
+The learned feature term introduces an additional descent direction that complements the physics-based update and can be viewed as incorporating feature information into the evolution dynamics. \end{remark}